Manny Pacquiao coaches are sure he’s still got it at 40 years old

 “He has the strongest foundation of any fighter with whom I’ve worked.
 His legs and calves still generate more power and speed than younger fighters.”

-A three-time Fighter of the Year and the Boxing Writers Association of America’s reigning Fighter of the Decade, Pacquiao (60-7-2, 39 KOs) hails from Sarangani Province in the Philippines.
+A three-time Fighter of the Year and the Boxing Writers Association of America’s reigning Fighter of the Decade, Pacquiao (60-7-2, 39 KOs) hails from Sarangani Province, Philippines.
 He is the only sitting Congressman and Senator to win a world title.

 After serving two terms as Congressman, Pacquiao was elected to a Philippine Senate seat in May 2016, capturing over 16 million votes nationally.